-The Emotional Adjustment Measure (EAM) which developed by Rubio.
-Aguado, Hontangas, and Hernández (40) and used in this study to assess emotional adjustment.
+The Emotional Adjustment Measure (EAM), which was developed by Rubio, Aguado, Hontangas, and Hernández (40), was used in this study to assess emotional adjustment.
 This questionnaire comprises 28 items scored on a 6-point Likert scale (ranging from "strongly agree = 1" to "strongly disagree = 6").
 It measures individuals' tendencies to achieve balance, regulation, and emotional stability when faced with emotional and affective instability.
-Rubio et al. (40) reported correlations of this scale with the Eysenck Personality Inventory and the emotional adjustment subscale of the Big Five Personality Questionnaire as r = 0.86 and r = 0.77, respectively.
+Rubio et al. (40) reported correlations of this scale with the Eysenck Personality Inventory and the emotional Big adjustment subscale of the Five Personality Questionnaire, as r = 0.86 and r = 0.77, respectively.
 They also reported a Cronbach's alpha reliability coefficient of 0.87.
 In the current study, the reliability coefficient for the EAM was found as 0.84, indicating satisfactory reliability for this questionnaire.
 Before the treatment sessions, research questionnaires were distributed among the participants during the pre-test phase.
-Following the completion of the pre-test, the intervention group received CBT administered by the therapist over 8 sessions spanning two months, and each session lasted 90 minutes (41) То address ethical considerations, the control group was informed that they would receive the desired treatment after one month and were advised to continue their standard medical care in the meantime.
-Once the treatment sessions for the intervention group were completed all participants took part in the post-test phase and completed the research questionnaires.
+Following the completion of the pre-test, intervention group received the CBT. administered by the therapist, over eight sessions spanning two months, with each session lasting 90 minutes (41).
+To address ethical considerations, the control group was informed that they would receive the desired treatment after one month.
+It was advised to continue their standard medical care in the meantime.
+Once the treatment sessions for the intervention group were completed, all participants took part in the post-test phase and completed the research questionnaires.
 To minimize dropout rates, all participants were asked during the initial interview to commit to attending all sessions throughout the program.
-This commitment was reinforced during the sessions, and the sense of solidarity developed among group members further contributed to maintaining group cohesion and preventing attrition.
+This commitment was reinforced during the sessions, and the sense developed solidarity among of group members further contributed to maintaining group cohesion and preventing attrition.
 A summary of the CBT group sessions designed for patients with DNP is presented in Table 1.

-Table 1) Characteristics of CBT Training Sessions (4) 1) --- ----
+Table 1) Characteristics of CBT Training Sessions (41)

-Session Target 1 Introducing and explaining the basic principles of CBT, introducing the fundamental concepts of therapy, setting the schedule of sessions, discussing the rules of sessions 2 Determining the agenda of the meeting, evaluating, formulating, conceptualizing the subjects' problems, and filling the formulation worksheet.
-3 Determining the agenda of the meeting, selecting goals and determining treatment goals with the help of members, preparing notebooks for treatment and activity planning 4 Determining the agenda of the meeting, identifying and recognizing their thoughts, practicing recording thoughts, and assigning them to the patient as homework.
-5 Changing and correcting one's thoughts, teaching the technique of creating a logical alternative, introducing the weekly activity registration form as homework 6 Diagnosing cognitive errors, examining evidence, and preparing confrontation cards 7 Graded task design, use of visual confrontation technique 8 Review of uncompleted activities, homework, and therapy notebooks, answers to members' questions, and summaries
+Session Target 1 Introducing and explaining the basic principles of CBT, introducing the fundamental concepts of therapy, setting the schedule of sessions, and discussing the rules of sessions 2 Determining the agenda of the meeting, evaluating, formulating, conceptualizing the subjects' problems, and filling in the formulation worksheet.
+3 Determining the agenda of the meeting, selecting goals, and determining treatment goals with the help of members, preparing notebooks for treatment, and activity planning 4 Determining the agenda of the meeting, identifying and recognizing their thoughts, practicing recording thoughts, and assigning them to the patient as homework.
+5 Changing and correcting one's thoughts, teaching the technique of creating a logical alternative, and introducing the weekly activity registration form as homework 6 Diagnosing cognitive errors, examining evidence, and preparing confrontation cards 7 Graded task design, use of visual confrontation technique 8 Review of uncompleted activities, homework, and therapy notebooks, answers to members' questions, and summaries